 Also, think about the ambient temperature of the location.
 A hot cookline or a storage area with no climate control can make your freezer work overtime.
 Even "garage-ready" models have their limits.
 Always check the manufacturer's manual for the recommended operating temperature range to ensure your unit runs efficiently.
 Planning your kitchen layout with the right restaurant equipment placement is key to a functional space.

-Match Capacity to Your Business Volume
+Matching Freezer Capacity to Your Sales

 It’s tempting to buy the biggest freezer you can afford, but bigger isn’t always better.
 A freezer that’s too large for your needs is inefficient.
 A mostly empty freezer has to work harder to combat frost buildup, which wastes energy and can lead to more frequent defrosting cycles.
 You’re essentially paying to cool empty air.